-Munnich is director of the national Center for Excellence in Rural Safety and co-chair of the Transportation Research Board's Congestion Pricing Committee.
+Munnich is a founder and secretary-treasurer of the Mileage-based User Fee Alliance (MBUFA).
+Munnich previously served as director of the national Center for Excellence in Rural Safety and as co-chair of the Transportation Research Board's Congestion Pricing Committee.
 Munnich founded and chaired the Minnesota Economic Resource Group in 1985, developed and managed the annual Economic Report to the Governor of Minnesota through 1991, and chaired the National Association of State Development Agencies' research division from 1986 to 1990.

-Munnich received a bachelor's degree in economics from Georgetown University in 1967 and has done postgraduate work in economics and computer science at the University of Minnesota.
+Munnich earned a bachelor's degree in economics from Georgetown University in 1967 and has done postgraduate work in economics and computer science at the University of Minnesota.

 News and Media